Surfaces and their Profile Curves: From Curve to Fold

-The twisting process of the annulus neighborhood of $\gamma$ taking place in Theorem~\ref{writhe} is illustrated in Figure~\ref{twist} for a (1,1) curve on an unknotted torus.
-In this example the writhe is zero and the surface linking number is one, so the conditions of the Theorem do not apply.
-The initial arc $A(0,s)$ does not match up with the final arc $A(1,s)$, and the twisted annulus had boundary that does not match up with the torus.
-The torus cannot be isotoped so that this (1,1) curve is a profile curve.
-However by isotoping the (1,1) curve on the torus to change its writhe to equal one, we can arrange for Theorem~\ref{writhe} to apply.
+The twisting process in Theorem~\ref{delta} of an annular neighborhood that turns $\gamma$ into a fold curve is illustrated in Figure~\ref{twist} for a (1,1) curve on an unknotted torus.
+In this example the writhe is zero and the surface linking number is one, so that $\gamma$ cannot be made into a fold curve.
+The initial arc transverse to $\gamma$ at $\gamma(0)$ does not match up with the final arc transverse to $\gamma$ at $\gamma(1)$, an isotopy of an annular neighborhood is not constructed, and the torus cannot be isotoped so that this (1,1) curve is a fold curve.
+However by isotoping the (1,1) curve on the torus so that its writhe equals one, we can arrange that Theorem~\ref{delta} does apply.
+The second curve in Figure~\ref{twist} has writhe one and does become a fold curve after an isotopy of the torus.

-\begin{corollary} Let $\gamma_0$ be a smooth embedded curve on an embedded surface $F_0 \subset \R^3$.
-Then $\gamma_0$ is isotopic in $F_0$ to a curve $\gamma_1$ which is a profile curve of a surface $F_1$ that is smoothly isotopic to $F_0$. \end{corollary}
+In contrast to Theorem~\ref{delta}, if an isotopy of $F$ is not required to fix $\gamma$ then $F$ can always be moved to make $\gamma$ into a fold curve.

-\begin{proof} Suppose $\gamma$ has surface linking number $\lambda$ and writhe $w$.
-Let $\gamma_1$ be obtained from $\gamma_0$ by an isotopy that performs $\lambda-w$ positive Reidemeister I moves on $\gamma_0$, if $\lambda \ge w$, or $ w-\lambda$ negative Reidemeister I moves if $w >\lambda $, as in Figure~\ref{twist}.
-Such an isotopy always exists, and does not change the knot type of $\gamma_0$, but the resulting curve $\gamma_1$ has writhe equal to its surface linking number.
-Theorem~\ref{writhe} now applies, and there is an isotopy of the surface that fixes $\gamma_1$ and ends with $\gamma_1$ a profile curve. \end{proof}
+\begin{corollary} Let $\gamma_0$ be an embedded curve on an embedded surface $F_0 \subset \R^3$.
+Then there is an isotopic curve $\gamma_1 \subset F_0$ and an isotopy of $F_0$, fixing $\gamma_1 $, taking $F_0$ to a surface $F_1$ for which $\gamma_1 $ is a fold curve. \end{corollary} \begin{proof} A small isotopy moves $\gamma_0$ on $F$ to a curve with no vertical tangents, i.e. a curve that is transverse but not perpendicular to the fold curves of $F$ where it crosses them.
+Suppose that $\gamma_0$ has surface linking number $\lambda$ and writhe $w$.
+There is an isotopy of $F$ that performs a series of type-I Reidemeister moves on $\gamma$ that change the writhe and give a curve $\gamma_1 \subset F$ for which $\lambda = w$.
+These moves add twists to an arc of $\gamma$ adjacent to a fold curve of $F$, as in Figure~\ref{twist}.
+Theorem~\ref{delta} now applies, so there is a further isotopy of the surface in $\R^3$ that fixes $\gamma_1$ and produces a surface $F_1$ for which $\gamma_1$ a fold curve. \end{proof}

 The {\em surface genus} of a curve $\gamma$ is the smallest genus of an unknotted surface in $\R^3$ that contains a curve isotopic to $\gamma$.